Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 irritable bowel syndrome (IBS) excessive sweating shaking or trembling
-While this list can give you an indication of whether you have social anxiety disorder, it’s not meant to be a substitute for diagnosis.
+While this list can give you an indication of whether you have social anxiety disorder, it’s not meant to be a substitute for professional evaluation.

 In some cases, these symptoms can actually feed your social anxiety disorder.
 For instance, blushing might make your embarrassment worse if you feel it’s drawing unwanted attention.